Social Etiquette- Social Etiquette Meaning and Example

 Social Etiquette Meaning

-Social etiquette refers to the ethical behaviours of human beings that are morally accepted by society.
+Social etiquette refers to the ethical behaviors of human beings that are morally accepted by society.
 It is also known as social norms.
-The alternative names of social etiquette are the social norm, social manner, unwritten social rule.
+The alternative names of social etiquette are the social norm, social manner, and unwritten social rule.
 Social etiquette can differ from society to society based on the environment of the community.
 For example, some etiquettes are admissible in society; however, the same etiquettes are offensive to another society.
-So, social etiquette gets followed differently in different social groups.
+So, social etiquette is followed differently in different social groups.
+People should not indulge in unethical behavior and activity.

 Social Etiquette Meaning and Example